The latest version of CSS, as of 2024

 - The outer stacking context is any stacking context that exists outside another stacking context.
 It is typically a parent element that has a specific

-) or other properties that create a stacking context. - The outer context is responsible for the stacking order of any nested stacking contexts (i.e., inner contexts) that exist within it.
+position(withz-index) or other properties that create a stacking context. - The outer context is responsible for the stacking order of any nested stacking contexts (i.e., inner contexts) that exist within it.

 - The outer stacking context is any stacking context that exists outside another stacking context.
 It is typically a parent element that has a specific